JVarsha1011/False_Data_Detection/README.md

 				 LSTM stands for long short-term memory networks, used in the field of Deep Learning.
 It is a variety of RNN’S that are capable of learning long-term dependencies, especially in sequence prediction problems.
 LSTM has feedback connections, i.e., it is capable of processing the entire sequence of data, apart from single data points such as images.
 This finds application in speech recognition, machine translation, etc. LSTM is a special kind of RNN, which shows outstanding performance on a large variety of problems.

 GRU:-

-			GRU or Gated recurrent unit is an advancement of the standard RNN i.e recurrent neural network.
-It was introduced by Kyunghyun Cho et al in the year 2014.
 GRUs are very similar to Long Short Term Memory(LSTM).
 Just like LSTM, GRU uses gates to control the flow of information.
 They are relatively new as compared to LSTM.
 This is the reason they offer some improvement over LSTM and have simpler architecture.
 Another Interesting thing about  GRU is that, unlike LSTM, it does not have a separate cell state (Ct).
 It only has a hidden state(Ht).
 Due to the simpler architecture, GRUs are faster to train.